 There will be 2-3 lectures for each of the topics above.
+We will conduct in total 15 classes, including the feedback class.

+How the Earth Works I-E2 :Environmental Change(2)

+[Course requirements]

+At the beginning of the course, you do not need specific knowledge of Earth Sciences.
+However, self-study is required to learn the essential knowledge necessary for the course.

+[Evaluation methods and policy]

+Evaluation will be based on class attendance and active participation (30%), class-room exercises (30%) and a final examination (40%).

+[Textbooks]

-How the Earth Works I-E2 :Environmental Change(2) [Course requirements] None [Evaluation methods and policy] Evaluation will be based on class attendance and active participation (30%), class-room exercises (30%) and a final examination (40%).
-[Textbooks] A pack of class materials (mainly PowerPoint files) will be provided to students.
-The following textbook is recommended, but not required: Lee R. Kump, James F. Kasting and Robert G. Crane, The Earth System (3rd edition), Prentice Hall, ISBN: 978-0321597793, 2009.
-[References, etc.] (References, etc.) John P. Grotzinger and Thomas H. Jordan Understanding Earth (7th edition) (W.H.
-Freeman and Company) ISBN:978-1-4641-3874-4 [Study outside of class (preparation and review)] Students will be expected to do readings in preparation for the class.
+A pack of class materials (mainly PowerPoint files) will be provided to students.
+The following textbook is recommended, but not required:

+Lee R. Kump, James F. Kasting and Robert G. Crane, The Earth System (3rd edition), Prentice Hall, ISBN: 978-0321597793, 2009.

+[References, etc.]

+(References, etc.)

+John P. Grotzinger and Thomas H. Jordan Understanding Earth (7th edition) (W.H.
+Freeman and Company) ISBN:978-1-4641-3874-4

+[Study outside of class (preparation and review)]

+Students will be expected to do readings in preparation for the class.
 Class-related materials should be downloaded and printed out by students, from a dedicated website, which will be announced at the beginning of the lecture.

-[Other information (office hours, etc.)] Students can meet me during office hours with prior appointment.
+[Other information (office hours, etc.)]

+Students can meet me during office hours with prior appointment.
 The number of students who can take this class will be limited to a maximum of 60 students.